EventMobi/api-v1-doc-slate/source/index.html.md

 }
 ```

-Use this structure if you want Eventmobi to download the picture from Internet locations and associate picture.
-You will need to specify image cropping info if the picture is not square (same height and length).
+Use this structure if you want Eventmobi to download the image from Internet locations and associate image.
+You will need to specify image cropping info if it is not square (same height and length).
 This will overwrite the picture_url in base profile, and the value in picture_url will be ignored.

 ### Fields